googleworkspace/apps-script-oauth2/README.md

 ####Setting the Token Format

 OAuth services can return a token in two ways: as JSON or an URL encoded string.
-You can set what format the the token is in with `setTokenFormat(tokenFormat)`.
+You can set which format the token is in with `setTokenFormat(tokenFormat)`.
 There are two ENUMS to set the mode: `TOKEN_FORMAT.FORM_URL_ENCODED` and `TOKEN_FORMAT.JSON`.
-JSON is set as default if no token format is choosen.
+JSON is set as default if no token format is chosen.

     function gitService() {
       return OAuth2.createService('git')